djangonaut-space/program/conduct.md

 ## Reporting a code of conduct violation

-If you believe someone is violating the code of conduct we ask that you report it to the Djangonaut Space organizers by emailing conduct@djangonaut.space.
+If you believe someone is violating the code of conduct we ask that you report it to the Djangonaut Space organizers by emailing CoC@djangonaut.space.
 All reports will be kept confidential.
 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.